Corporate History

 In November 2019, Star Diamond received notice from RTEC advising that RTEC was purporting to exercise all four of its options under the Option Agreement.
 In February 2020, the Company notified RTEC that its purported exercise of its four options under the Option Agreement did not comply with the terms of the Option Agreement.
 In March 2020, the Company announced that it had commenced legal proceedings against RTEC in relation to RTEC’s purported exercise of its options under the Option Agreement (see News Release dated March 5, 2020).

-In December 2021, the Company and Rio Tinto announced that the Company has entered into binding agreements with RTEC that comprehensively resolve all disputes between them (See News Release dated December 9, 2021).
-As part of these agreements, Star Diamond and Rio Tinto have have agreed to revised joint venture arrangements that best position the joint venture to advance the development of a diamond mining operation on the Fort à la Corne property in Saskatchewan, Canada.
+In December 2021, the Company and Rio Tinto announced that the Company entered into binding agreements with RTEC that comprehensively resolve all disputes between them (See News Release dated December 9, 2021).
+As part of these agreements, Star Diamond and Rio Tinto agreed to revised joint venture arrangements that best position the joint venture to advance the development of a diamond mining operation on the Fort à la Corne property in Saskatchewan, Canada.
 Under these new arrangements:

 1. NOTE: During the fourth quarter of 2015, the Company announced Revised Mineral Resource estimates for the Star and Orion South Kimberlites (see News Release dated November 9, 2015 and Technical Report filed December 21, 2015).
 Accordingly, the mineral resources and economic assessment previously disclosed by the Company for the Project should no longer be relied upon.